PuneetP16/Magnificent-UI/README.md

 Lists are used to display content in an ordered manner.

-You will find the following types of _Rating_ on https://magnificentui.netlify.app/src/components/lists/lists.html
+You will find it on https://magnificentui.netlify.app/src/components/lists/lists.html

 > Menu List